 In addition to its high levels of folate, spinach is also full of iron and other nutrients that can help with hair growth and general wellbeing, making it one of the best vegetables to keep in your diet for a healthy scalp and body.

-Greek yogurt is rich in protein, healthy fats and vitamins that can improve almost every aspect of your overall well-being, including your scalp and hair health.
+Greek yogurt for hair: Greek yogurt is rich in protein, healthy fats and vitamins that can improve almost every aspect of your overall well-being, including your scalp and hair health.

 To be more precise, Greek yogurt is an excellent source of vitamin B5, or pantothenic acid — a vital nutrient that’s involved in fatty acid synthesis and degradation, as well as numerous other anabolic and catabolic processes within your body.